rogerhu/compsci_guides/Dynamic-Programming.md

 The call graph is a great way to get an idea of the computational complexity of a recursive algorithm and in this case also find wasted computations which are repeated sub-trees.
 For example, `f(2)` is calculated three times.

-As we know from our study of trees, a full or balanced tree will have size $2^n$ where $n$ is the height of the tree or in this case the Fibonacci number we are solving for.
+As we know from our study of trees, a full or balanced tree will have size `2**n` where `n` is the height of the tree or in this case the Fibonacci number we are solving for.

-The call graph is a great visualization because it also gives us a hint that the actual required computations to solve for `f(n)` is just $n$, i.e., the unique nodes of the call graph.
+The call graph is a great visualization because it also gives us a hint that the actual required computations to solve for `f(n)` is just `n`, i.e., the unique nodes of the call graph.

 So this is exactly the kind of problem DP can help us with.
 There are two main patterns to DP design, 1) Top Down or Recursion + Memoization and 2) Bottom Up sometimes reffered to as DP Table design.
 Since, this problem is given as a recursive algorithm let's start with Top Down.